 feeding, provide an ideal site for these borers to lay their

 eggs.
 Removing these guards in spring helps to lessen this pest.

 This insect, too, is usually controlled by sprays for others

 orchard pests so is most often found on wild or unsprayed trees.

 One of the best controls for this pest is to keep trees healthy.

 yards away from other host plants for this pest.
 These include

 crabapples, hawthorns, and shadbush.
 Keeping brush and grass

-mowed and away from trunks allows

-predators such as
+mowed and away from trunks allows natural predators such as

 woodpeckers and parasitic wasps to find these pests.